-Members of the Puget Sound Pilots Association (PSP) are participants in many activities and committees, and have a presence or are speakers at meetings relevant to maritime endeavors.
+Members of the Puget Sound Pilots Association are participants in many activities and committees, and have a presence or are speakers at meetings relevant to maritime endeavors.
 This effort is outside of commitments to their own Board of Directors and the Board of Pilotage Commissioners, and often requires considerable time during their respite or off-rotation interval.
-PSP considers attendance at these events as non-revenue generating, non-vessel related assignments.
-Listed below are some of the committees or topics to which the pilots contribute their time and expertise:
+Listed below are some of the committees, topics, or organizations to which the pilots contribute their time and expertise: